Table of Contents

 Some of your friends, teachers, or family will tell you to learn as many chords as you can.
 Some websites suggest learning the chords of songs you want to play.

 There are tons of suggestions, tidbits of advice, and noise.
+And there are a lot of guitar chords out there.

 Eventually, you get a feeling.
 A feeling that says, “Gosh, I have to remember so many chords — every chord that ever was and ever will be!”